 - Oral decongestants

-If you experience severe pain or symptoms associated with airplane ear that don't resolve with self-care techniques, you'll likely see your family doctor or a general practitioner first.
-You may, however, be referred to an ear, nose and throat (ENT) specialist.
-It's useful to prepare for your appointment.
+If you have severe pain or symptoms associated with airplane ear that don't improve with self-care techniques, talk to your family doctor or a general practitioner.
+You might then be referred to an ear, nose and throat (ENT) specialist.

 What you can do